dbarreir/studybud/README.md

     - Add registration login and personal user message
 - 3:27:30 - Activity Feed
     - Add description, participants, messages conversation and add form to add messages in room page.
 Add relations of participants and room in the database.
 Add functionality to delete messages if you posted it
+- 3:43:00 - User Profile Page
+    - Add activity feed from users in homepage.
+Add components to feed, topic and activity.